djagerif/comfort2mqtt/DOCS.md

       payload_not_available: 0
       code: "1234"  # Code can be different from Comfort's.
 This code is for the Add-on while the Comfort code is to login to Comfort itself.
                     # Note: If the Comfort User Code does not allow Disarm then the Add-on will not be able to Disarm.
+                    # Secrets can be used EG. "code: !secret comfort_pin

   sensor:
     - name: Alarm Mode